shasuruvalli/mslearn-synapse/Instructions/Labs/10-Synapse-purview.md

     GO
     ```

-### Add Azure Synapse Analytics assets to the Microsoft Purview catalog
+### Register sources in the Microsoft Purview catalog

-Now that you've configured the required access for Microsoft Purview to scan the data sources in your Azure Synapse Analytics workspace, you can add the workspace to your Microsoft Purview catalog.
+Now that you've configured the required access for Microsoft Purview to scan the data sources used by your Azure Synapse Analytics workspace, you can register them in your Microsoft Purview catalog.

 1. Switch back to the browser tab containing the Azure portal, and view the page for the **dp000-*xxxxxxx*** resource group.
 2. Open the **purview*xxxxxxx*** Microsoft Purview account, and on its **Overview** page, use the link to open the **Microsoft Purview Governance Portal** ina  new browser tab - signing in if prompted.